tomstafford/psy6422/docs/130-gganimate.md

 * bonus question, why do it this way rather than use R to generate the animation on the page?
   * Use the `{frame_time}` attribute in a label
 * How does gganimate know what values to put in `frame_time`?
-  * Add small black marks to show the starting values of the data.
+  * Add small, black, marks to show the starting values of the data.
 Which option does this
 * Look at the documentation and see if you can figure out what line to add to achieve this
 * [Hint](https://gganimate.com/reference/shadow_mark.html)
 * Why do you need to render a gif?